Levels of Genetic Improvement

 Most CP seedlots are put together with emphasis on different traits depending on customer requirements.
 Typical seedlots are shown below:

-Proseed's OP orchards produce seed from natural icrossing of many different parent trees.
+Proseed's OP orchards produce seed from natural crossing of many different parent trees.
 While the identity and breeding value of each female parent is known, that of the male parents is less certain.
 Until recently OP orchards were rated under the GF scheme with the highest ranked OP seed being GF19.
-Beginning this season (2018), almost all of OP orchard seed will now come from new orchards established between 2007 and 2011.
+All OP orchard seed will now come from new orchards established between 2007 and 2011.
 These orchards are not rated under the GF scheme as they contain a group of newer and better 2nd generation parents selected after the GF rating system was replaced with GF Plus.
 The new orchards differ from the older GF19 orchards as much more emphasis has been placed on wood quality when selecting candidates.
 Seed coming from these orchards will perform as well if not better than routine GF19 seed.
-Within the next 2 years, all Proseed's OP seed will come from these orchards and ultimately the seed (we are calling it OP-Plus) will be rated under the GFPlus ranking system.

 Proseed collects royalties on behalf of the RPBC to help fund radiata pine breeding.
-From 2018 onwards the royalties are as follows:
+For the 2021 season the royalties are as follows:

 1Prices exclude GST